Learning Better Study Skills

 1) The tricks you once learned for studying are not as effective as you might think.
-For instance, although the SQ3R method does give you a better grasp of the course material, this is only true for the person who is a good reader.
+For instance, although the SQ3R method does give you a better grasp of the course material, the SQR3 method is only true for the person who is a good reader.
 Those with not-so-great reading skills won’t find SQ3R (“survey, question, read, review, re-read”) to be as helpful as good readers will.
 Similarly, although we tend to think that a study group is always a helpful thing, it’s not.
 In some cases, a study group can actually hurt your study time–since many times, unrelated chit-chat will get in the way of real study.

 2) When you learn good study techniques, you actually wind up with more free time.
 And what school or college student couldn’t use that!
 The person who doesn’t know how to study finds himself trying to remember all of the material in his notes or textbook, but usually to no avail.
 He’ll spend hours cramming, and seemingly making little progress.
 On the other hand, the person who knows exactly how to study can master his notes and text in half the time–and have more time to spend with friends.
 See our post on Time Management

 3) Proper studying strategies increase your confidence and reduce your stress level.
 When you have some techniques that you know will work, you can approach any test knowing that you know the material.
 This will mean less stress throughout your week, and especially right before the test.
 More on Handling Stress